Song For Europe

 The President of Cyprus, Archbishop Makarios, dies on 3rd August, aged 63.

-The Queen makes her first official visit to Northern Ireland since 1966.
+On 10th and 11th August Queen Elizabeth II makes her first official visit to Northern Ireland since 1966.

 On Tuesday, 16th August Elvis Presley is found unconscious on the bathroom floor of his Graceland home.
 He is rushed to hospital but is pronounced dead on arrival.
 His last words, as reported by his girlfriend Ginger Alden, were: "I'm going to the can, Ginger."
 On 18th August an estimated 100,000 fans line the streets of Memphis to watch his funeral cortège pass by.